pyupio/safety-db/README.md

 - [safety](https://github.com/pyupio/safety) checks your installed dependencies for known security vulnerabilities.
 To use it, install it in the virtualenv you want to check with `pip install safety` and then run `safety check`.
 - [safety-django](https://github.com/pyupio/safety-django) warns you in the admin area if you have insecure dependencies installed.
 - [pyup.io](https://pyup.io) *coming soon*
+- A [Twitter Bot](https://twitter.com/python_safety) that tweets about what's added to the DB.
 - *your tool?*

 ## Support this project